stormreaever/derevon-setting/src/book/gnoll-attack.md

 # Module 2: Gnoll Attack on Bryder

+## Premise

+There's a den of gnolls in the western Leonian forest, close to the village of Bryder.
+They have preyed upon civilized passers-by, including an esteemed knight of Arramon and his party.

+One morning, when a hunting party from Bryder is out, they realize they are being tracked by two gnolls.
+They fight and kill one, but the other escapes back to its den.
+They realize that the den will be after them now, and in order to protect the town, the den of gnolls must be erradicated.

+So the leader of the hunters, Dannec, announces the encounter during the village meeting that morning.
+Will anyone step up to take on this challenge?

+## Player Characters

+PCs for this adventure are all at level 2, and will be a subset of the following:

+- __Human Paladin:__ a resident of Bryder, the younger child of a noble dedicated to the path of the ancients.
+Wants to spread goodness because it is beautiful.
+Sees a duty to protect the land from anything that would spoil it.

+- __Tiefling Warlock:__ A traveller through Bryder who is on a path, seeking something.

+- __half elf bard:__ a resident of Bryder who works in town and aspires to greatness through adventure.

+- __wood elf ranger:__ a forest wanderer who has been taken in by townspeople in Bryder.

+- __halfling rogue:__ a criminal on the run.
+Found a place to stay here, but you probably need to leave soon.

+- and shay is a __half elf druid:__ studied under the druid of Bryer, but now that she's dead you try to take her place.

 ## Setting

 ### The Village of Bryder

 The PCs are residents of a small village called Bryder.
 One or two (of the more exotic races) might be travelers passing through.

+Bryder is in the Barony of Antrim, in the County of Blackmere.

 Bryder has woods to the south and is supported by the surrounding farmland (mostly to the east and north).
 Nearby landmarks include:
   - main road through the village going east and west